hexdump0815/imagebuilder/systems/chromebook_spring/readme.md

 - https://github.com/hexdump0815/u-boot-chainloading-for-arm-chromebooks/blob/master/readme.cbe
   - mainline u-boot, hopefully working at some point in the future on spring too

+## priority

+- on hold: no further activities planned so far, mainline support is in bad shape, too old hardware without mainline gpu support

 ## special notes

 - i was able to get it running using a chromeos kernel (https://github.com/hexdump0815/linux-chromeos-kernel/releases) as kpart kernel on a usb stick